gldog/anonymize_jira_users/doc/readme.md

 	  "rerun": false
 	}

-o The browser calls the "Get progress" API
+o Immediately after that the browser calls the "Get progress" API `GET /rest/api/2/user/anonymization/progress?taskId=10100`.
-`GET /rest/api/2/user/anonymization/progress?taskId=10100`.
 Jira returns `200 OK`.
 The `status` in the response is `IN_PROGRESS`.